HP OfficeJet Pro 9125e Printer Review

 Popular Printer Comparisons

 The HP OfficeJet Pro 9125e is a good printer compared to other models in its class.
-It produces sharp documents and has plenty of features, like an automatic feeder and duplex scanning capability.
+It produces sharp documents and offers a range of features, including an automatic feeder and duplex scanning capability.
 However, its slow printing speed over Wi-Fi might be a dealbreaker for some offices.

 For more options, check out our recommendations for the best inkjet printers, the best office printers, and the best all-in-one printers.